-Only internal disks are supported.
+Internal disks and external Fibre Channel and iSCSI disks are supported.
 A minimum of two drives per physical machine is required.

 477 MB is required on each internal logical disk for the host CentOS operating system.
 In addition, 22 GB is required on two of the internal logical disks for everRun system data including logs.
+Only internal disks may be boot disks.
 The amount of disk space required for a VM's boot volume varies depending on the operating system being used.
 Additional storage is needed for applications and data on each VM, as well as VM snapshots.

 The minimum network configuration includes two ports: one for A-link and one for a shared management/business link.

 An optimal network configuration includes two 10-GbE network ports for A-Links (one of which also serves as priv0, the private network), a network interface for the management network, and as many business/production ports as your protected VMs may need.
 If planning to run multiple protected VMs, consider adding pairs of A-Links, up to the supported total of four pairs.

 SplitSite configurations have different network requirements.
-For information, see "SplitSite Network Requirements" on page 28.
+For information, see "SplitSite Network Requirements" on page 30.

-See "Network Architecture Overview" on page 18, "A-Link and Private Networks" on page 18, and "Business and Management Networks" on page 19 for more information.
+See "Network Architecture Overview" on page 19, "A-Link and Private Networks" on page 19, and "Business and Management Networks" on page 20 for more information.